Mario Kart: Bowser's Challenge: Pre-show

 Guests are given the augmented reality's visors and enter the first pre-show room, which features Lakitu and Mii characters showing how to put on and adjust the visor.
 Guests then enter the second pre-show room, filled with replicas of Mii outfits from Mario Kart 8.
-Here, Lakitu explains the ride vehicles and the shooting gallery-esque gameplay:
+Here, Lakitu explains the ride vehicles and the gameplay.

 The four-person vehicles (modeled after "karts" from Mario Kart 8) follow a set path on a railtrack.
 Guests attach the AR visors to the AR lenses in the vehicles, to view the Mario characters racing alongside them.
 Guests rotate their AR-wearing heads around to aim their Koopa Shell ammo, and press a button on their steering wheel to fire the shells at characters within the augmented reality.
 Guests accumulate points during the ride by successfully hitting the "Team Bowser" characters with their shells.
-If all four riders turn their wheels in unison at certain turns, they'll "drift" into the turn, earning more points.
+If all four riders turn their wheels in unison at certain turns, they will "drift" into the turn, earning more points.